Keith-2307/Smart-Contracts-with-Solidity/README.md

 ### Level Three: The `DeferredEquityPlan` Contract

+* **Level Three** is a `DeferredEquityPlan` that models traditional company stock plans.
+This contract will automatically manage 1000 shares, with an annual distribution of 250 shares over four years for a single employee.

 In this contract, we will be managing an employee's "deferred equity incentive plan," in which 1000 shares will be distributed over four years to the employee.
 We won't need to work with ether in this contract, but we will be storing and setting amounts that represent the number of distributed shares the employee owns, and enforcing the vetting periods automatically.